 Some women find their low mood doesn’t lift after birth and they become anxious or depressed.

-Around 1 in 5 women will develop mental health problems when they’re pregnant or in the first year after their baby's born.
+Around 1 in 5 women will develop mental health issues when they’re pregnant or in the first year after their baby's born.

 Looking after yourself